When Indemnity Insurance Fails: Parametric Coverage under Binding Budget and Risk Constraints: Introduction

+A growing literature has analyzed index and parametric insurance, particularly in the context of agricultural risk, sovereign disaster finance, and developing economies \citep[e.g.,][]{Clarke2016,ClarkeDercon2016,HuangShi2024,KouskyCooke2012}.
+The present paper emphasizes basis risk, demand frictions, and the role of parametric instruments in providing partial protection and liquidity when indemnity insurance is unavailable or inefficient.
+Our paper is complementary to this literature, but distinct in focus and method.
+Rather than studying index quality, take-up, or behavioral responses, we ask a specific and unresolved theoretical question: when standard indemnity insurance remains formally optimal under classical criteria but becomes economically irrelevant due to fixed costs and budget constraints, can parametric insurance dominate under the same utility objective?

-Nevertheless, indemnity insurance is still widely considered the best (or only) way to provide effective protection.
-We show that this view is incomplete.
+Nevertheless, indemnity insurance is still widely considered the benchmark for effective protection.
+We show that this benchmark can lose practical relevance once affordability and implementation frictions are taken into account.
 Using a tractable model of frequency and severity, we compare indemnity and parametric insurance under the same expected mean--variance utility criterion.
 Losses arrive according to a Poisson process and have censored exponential severity.
 This specification can capture the salient features of natural disaster risk (low-frequency, high-severity) while allowing for closed-form solutions.
 The indemnity contract is of excess-of-loss type with a deductible, while the parametric contract pays a fixed amount per event and shares the same trigger, so there is no basis risk on frequency.
 Importantly, we allow for distinct premium loadings and fixed costs across contract types, reflecting the higher capital requirements, claims management costs, and reconstruction delays associated with indemnity insurance.
+At the sovereign level, parametric instruments are widely used as part of fiscal layering strategies, where rapid, rules-based payouts provide immediate liquidity after disasters while larger losses are addressed through slower mechanisms.
+A similar logic applies at the household level: even limited parametric payments can play a critical role in enabling early recovery and reducing reliance on ad hoc public assistance \citep[e.g.,][]{JaMeMa24}.